-The rate risk is the risk that the fair value or future cash flows of the Company's financial instruments will fluctuate because of changes in market interest rates.
-The Company's exposure to interest rate risk arises primarily from their other receivables and borrowings.
+Interest rate risk is the risk that the fair value or future cash flow of the Company's financial instruments will fluctuate because of changes in market interest rates.
+The Company's exposure to interest rate risk arises primarily from their loan to subsidiary companies, cash and cash equivalents and borrowings.